 Step 3 – merger or acquisition

 When a SPAC begins, it is a shell company that goes through the IPO process.
-Then it gets started raising capital on the stock exchange, offering its common stock at $10 and extending warrants to purchase shares into a yet-to-be-determined company (target company).
-The SPAC finance money that’s raised is put into a trust account until the target company is found and a merger or acquisition takes place.
+Then it started raising capital on the stock exchange, offering its common stock at $10 and extending warrants to purchase shares into a target company.
+The fund SPAC finance raised is put into a trust account until the target company is found and a merger or acquisition occurs.

 Once the SPAC chooses and negotiates a merger or acquisition with a private company, it trades the cash raised during the IPO and its status as a publicly-traded company in return for a percentage of the business after the completion of the merger.
 Sometimes the SPAC brings in institutional investors, who are professional investors that invest money for their clients that receive shares of the target company, to help in the process.